Top of the page

 Also, mammograms may find certain types of breast cancer that would never cause symptoms or be life-threatening.
 But doctors can't tell what kinds of cancer will cause problems, so all cancers are treated.
 This means that you could end up having tests and treatments that you don't need.
 These can cause harm.

 The results of a screening mammogram are sent directly to your family doctor's office.
-And in some provinces, they also will be sent directly to you.
+In Alberta, they also will be sent directly to you (unless you’ve asked not to receive them).
 If the mammogram is done to diagnose a problem, the results will be sent to your family doctor, and he or she will discuss the results with you.

 Breast tissue looks normal.
 No unusual growths, lumps, or other types of abnormal tissue are seen.
 The glands that produce milk for breastfeeding and the tubes (ducts) through which milk flows appear normal.

 An abnormal growth, lump, or other type of tissue may be seen.
 A cancerous (malignant) or non-cancerous (benign) tumour may be seen.
 One or more fluid-filled pockets (cysts) may be seen.

 Bits of calcium (calcifications) may be seen.
 Tiny calcifications (microcalcifications) often occur in areas where cells are growing very rapidly (such as in a cancerous tumour).
 Larger calcifications (macrocalcifications) are usually normal and non-cancerous in people older than age 50.

 Need more information: